sebanalysis/sebanalysis.github.io/_posts/2022-10-09-powershell-autocompletion.md

 ## Install z Module

-`z …` is functionally equivalent to `cd …` but it remember your recent calls, so you can press tab halfway through to autocomplete.
+`z …` is functionally equivalent to `cd …` but it remembers your recent calls, so you can press tab halfway through to autocomplete.
 It prioritises autocompletion suggestions via recency and frequency.
 Z is the most useful module I have.

 A quick-start guide is [here](https://www.hanselman.com/blog/spend-less-time-cding-around-directories-with-the-powershell-z-shortcut).